ayseff/securityswitch/ReadMe.txt

 The mode attribute determines under what circumstances the module evaluates requests.
 A value of "On" enables the module for all requests, regardless of their origin.
 "RemoteOnly" will instruct the module to only consider requests that are made from a remote computer.
 If a request is made on the actual Web server (i.e. localhost, 127.0.0.1, etc.), the module will not act.
 Likewise, setting the mode to "LocalOnly" will enable module only when a request is made from the Web server.
 Finally, "Off" disables the module entirely.
 Disabling the module is great for troubleshooting issues with SSL and/or protocols, because it takes the Security Switch module out of the equation.

-Use offloadedSecurityHeaders to designate request headers that may be present from an offloaded security device (such as a dedicated SSL server/accelerator; e.g., ISA Server, etc.).
+Use offloadedSecurityHeaders to designate request headers that may be present from an offloaded security device (such as a dedicated SSL server/accelerator; e.g., ISA Server, etc.) that indicate a secure connection.
 The value of this attribute should look like a query string without the leading "?", with a name/value pair (e.g., SSL=Yes).
 If there are more than one headers the module should consider, delimit each pair with an ampersand (e.g., SSL=Yes&HTTPS=on).

+Use securityPort to indicate a port that must match a request's port in order for the module to consider the request is over a secure connection.

 Paths
 ~~~~~